babba16/C90-Compiler/README.md

 Create a compiler for the C language
 ====================================

-Your program should read C source code from a file, and write MIPS assembly to another file.
+The program can read C source code from a file, and write MIPS assembly to another file.

-Program build and execution
+Compiler build and execution
 ---------------------------

-Your program should be built using the command:
+The program is built using the command:

     make bin/c_compiler